DE-IBH/snmd/README.md

-snmd - Scotty Network Monitoring Dashboard
+snmd - Simple Network Monitoring Dashboard
 ==========================================

 *snmd* uses HTML5 and JavaScript code to build a monitoring dashboard.
 Any